 So how do I gain Influence?
 Writing!
 Whenever a thread is concluded, you may request a staff member read it and possibly award you with Influence.

 Gaining Influence (The Numbers) - The base Influence for any thread over 15k words is 5.
-If a thread is under that limit, the base gain is 3.
+If a thread is under that limit, the base gain is usually 3.
 A staff member may award more or less, depending on the quality of the story (how well or how not well it ties into the whole ‘influence’ theme).
+Very short threads or one-off scenes may only grant 1 or 2 points of Influence.
 Completing a specific faction World Quest or one created for you by staff grants 3 bonus Influence.

 With new PC factions, please be aware that your group cannot gain Influence until your leader has purchased at least a Size 3 Base.